Sexual Misconduct Policy - UTDBP3102

 Sec 8.Dissemination of Policy and Educational Programs

 8.2 Ongoing Sexual Misconduct Training: The University's commitment to raising awareness of the dangers of sexual misconduct includes offering ongoing education through annual training and lectures by faculty, staff, mental health professionals, and/or trained University personnel.
-Preventive education and training programs will be provided to University administrators, faculty, staff, and students and will include information about risk reduction, including bystander intervention.
+Preventive education and training programs will be provided to University administrators, faculty, staff, and students and will include information about primary prevention, risk reduction, including bystander intervention.
 See www.utdallas.edu/titleix for more information regarding available training.

 8.3 Training of Coordinators, Investigators, Hearing and Appellate Authorities: All Title IX Coordinators, Deputy Coordinators, investigators, and those with authority over sexual misconduct hearings and appeals shall receive training each academic year about offenses, investigatory procedures, due process, and University policies related to sexual misconduct.